inmanta/inmanta-core/docs/reference/apilinks.rst

 API self-referencing links
 ==========================

-Some views in the web-console can emit links to other resources.
+Some API endpoints can return links to other API endpoints.
 The following table documents all these links and their format: